J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h2>What is the stack?</h2>

-The stack a temporary storage location for use with common operations.
-The most important attribute of the stack you need to know of is that it is LIFO (Last In First Out) and it grows from high memory to low memory.
-You can think of the stack as a stack of trays in a cafeteria where the last tray that was put on the top of the tray stack will be the one that the next customer takes off the stack to dish up.
+The stack is a temporary storage location for use with common operations.
+The most important attribute of the stack, you need to know of, is that it is LIFO (Last In First Out) and it grows from high memory to low memory.
+You can think of the stack as a stack of trays in a cafeteria where the last tray that was put on the top of the tray stack will be the one that the next customer takes off the stack first.
 The register that keeps track of the stack is the RSP (Stack Pointer) Register.

 <h2>What are syscalls?</h2>

 If you can recall from Part 1, syscalls are System Calls that are used to make requests from the user space into the Linux Kernel.
 Each syscall has a permanent number assigned to it so that the linux kernel knows what you are trying to do when it receives the instruction.
-The full list of all syscalls and their associate numbers can be found [here](https://filippo.io/linux-syscall-table/).
+The full list of all syscalls and their associated numbers can be found [here](https://filippo.io/linux-syscall-table/).
 The syscall numbers that we used in our C program are as follows:

 ```c++
 read == 0